Flock Safety Cameras & ALPR Surveillance in Maryville, Tennessee

 Most importantly for local residents, the same transparency page lists hundreds of outside agencies across the United States, including federal agencies, out of state police departments, task forces, and campus police, that are granted access to Maryville TN PD Flock data.
 In practice, that means vehicle scans collected in Maryville, Tennessee can be searched far beyond Blount County, even though those drivers may have done nothing wrong.

+You can view the official vendor page here: Flock Safety - Maryville TN PD Transparency Portal.
 This site, MaryvillePrivacy.org, exists to independently document what that system means for civil liberties, data sharing, and community oversight in Maryville, Tennessee.

 Police vs Flock claims